 Report of the Conference of the Parties of the Stockholm Convention on Persistent Organic Pollutants on the work of its fourth meeting (8 May 2009).
 UNEP/POPS/COP.4/38.

-Ritter, L. et al, 1995.
-“Persistent Organic Pollutants: An Assessment Report on DDT-Aldrin-Dieldrin-Endrin-Chlordane, Heptachlor-Hexachlorobenzene, Mirex-Toxaphene, Polychlorinated Biphenyls, Dioxins and Furans”, prepared for IPCS within the framework of the Inter-Organization Programme for the Sound Management of Chemicals (IOMC).

 Rippen, G., 1989.
 “Handbuch der Umwelt-Chemikalien”, 4th Supplementary Instalment, 11/89.
 Landsberg/Lech.

-Rippen, G; Frank, R., 1986.
+Rippen, G., Frank, R., 1986.
 “Estimation of hexachlorobenzene from the technosphere into the environment”, in Morris, C. R. and Cabral, J. R. P.,eds., Hexachlorobenzene: Proceedings of an International Symposium.
 IARC Scientific Publications, vol. 77, Lyon, pp. 45–52.

-RIVM (National Institute of Public Health and the Environment, Bilthoven, The Netherlands), 2011.

-Letter report 601356002/2011, Endosulfan.
-A closer look at the arguments against a worldwide phase out.
+Ritter, L. et al, 1995.
+“Persistent Organic Pollutants: An Assessment Report on DDT-Aldrin-Dieldrin-Endrin-Chlordane, Heptachlor-Hexachlorobenzene, Mirex-Toxaphene, Polychlorinated Biphenyls, Dioxins and Furans”, prepared for IPCS within the framework of the Inter-Organization Programme for the Sound Management of Chemicals (IOMC).

 Von Rumker, R. et al, Production, Distribution, Use, and Environmental Impact Potential of Selected Pesticides.
 Washington D.C., U.S. EPA, 1974.

 Secretariat of the Basel Convention, 2002.
 Destruction and Decontamination Technologies for PCBs and other POPs wastes under the Basel Convention: A Training Manual for Hazardous Waste Project Managers, volumes A and B. Available from: www.basel.int/pub/pcb1.pdf.